 Get Email & Text Alerts what's this?

-Community Transit's draft Transit Development Plan (TDP) 2014-19 (PDF) forecasts increased sales tax revenue for the service district, creating financial capacity to add new transit service.
+Community Transit's Transit Development Plan (TDP) 2014-19 (PDF) forecasts increased sales tax revenue for the service district, creating financial capacity to add new transit service.
 Depending on the rate of tax growth, the agency may be able to add 20 percent new service over the next six years.

 However, these service increases do not keep pace with the demand for transit in Snohomish County.
 When combined with service increases that were made in 2013 thanks to grant funding, the service increases forecast in the draft TDP total less than half the service hours that were cut in 2010 and 2012 due to the recession.
 In order to return to pre-recession service levels, and to satisfy demand for transit in the future, new funding is needed.